DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Side Note on Data Structures: Tidy Data

-There are guidelines to the processing of data, sometimes referred to as [**Tidy Data**](https://www.jstatsoft.org/article/view/v059i10).
+There are guidelines to the processing of data, sometimes referred to as **[Tidy Data](https://www.jstatsoft.org/article/view/v059i10)**.
 One manifestation of these rules:

 1. Each variable is in a column.
 2. Each observation is a row.
 3. Each value is a cell.

-Look back at our example of cats to see how they may or may not follow those guidelines. **Important note**: some data formats allow for more than one dimension of data!
+Look back at our example of cats to see how they may or may not follow those guidelines. **Important note:** some data formats allow for more than one dimension of data (like the `JSON` file below)!
 How might that complicate the concept of **Tidy Data**?

 ```json
 {